-2B.4 Summary of Future Conditions Flood Exposure Analysis and Vulnerability
+2B.4 Summary of Existing Conditions Flood Exposure and Vulnerability Analyses

-The future flood exposure analysis anticipates that 46 percent more structures and 64 percent more people are potentially impacted than under existing conditions.
-The future flood risk, exposure, and vulnerability for the Lower Rio Grande Basin are summarized in the TWDB-required Table 5 of Appendix B. The table provides the results per county of the future flood exposure and vulnerability analysis outlined in the Technical Guidelines for Regional Flood Planning.
+The future flood risk, exposure, and vulnerability for the Lower Rio Grande Planning Region are summarized in TWDB-Required Table 5, found in Appendix B..
+The TWDB Table 5 provides the results of the future flood exposure and vulnerability analysis by county as outlined in the Technical Guidelines for Regional Flood Planning.